jeestirlingdev/DNN-Dockerized/README.md

     1. if you are downloading the Windows Server images for the first time this will be a **slow** process
     1. The SQL Server Express install is also slow
 1. When the containers are running open your browser at http://localhost.
 This will show the static placeholder in /dnn-volume-mini/wwwroot
-1. Connect to the SQL Server instance using SSMS or Azure data studio using the *sa* account and create a database for the DNN install
+1. Connect to the SQL Server instance using SSMS or Azure data studio using the *sa* account and verify the existence of the empty DNNDEV database.
-    1. these commands could be included in the *docker compose* file, see [Bob walker's blog post](https://octopus.com/blog/running-sql-server-developer-install-with-docker)
-    1. you could also attach a database as part of the install process by adding it to the dockerfile using attach_dbs environment variable (again see [Bob walker's blog post](https://octopus.com/blog/running-sql-server-developer-install-with-docker))

 ### Install DNN
 1. Unzip the DNN install package into the /dnn-volume-mini/wwwroot folder